davidkel/davidkel.github.io/docs/Windows/Intro.md

 ```

 ### Installing Composer
-Just follow the standard instructions for installing composer
+Either open a Windows subsystem for linux bash shell (if using the subsystem), or a standard command prompt (if using native) and then just follow the standard instructions for installing composer

 ## Developing business networks and client applications
 I recommend using [Visual Studio Code](https://code.visualstudio.com/).
 If you do use WSL for development (and I would recommend this over using the native windows option), then you can find your files in the WSL shell under the initial path of `/mnt/c` for the Windows C drive, for example `/mnt/c/Users/dave/myfirstbna` if I had created my bna fille in `c:\Users\dave\myfirstbna`.

+## And finally....
+Want to try out the Hyperledger Composer Multiple Organisation Tutorial on Windows ?
+Follow this [link to the next section](./multiorg.md)